Learn about the most common AppMon concepts and features. For the full definition, click the term name in the list below.

 - Memory Dump: Analysis data about the number, size, and class of allocated objects and their references.

 - Thread Dump: Collection of data for thread analysis, including CPU time information.

 - Sampling: Statistical data for all threads, which can help to find Rules and entry points.

 The shallow size of an object is the flat size, without children.
 The shallow size is defined by the sizes of all fields defined within the corresponding class and all fields defined in super-classes.
 It does not include the size of referenced children objects.

-A System Profile contains all configuration settings that belong to a certain set of Agents, which represent the system under diagnoses (SUD).
+A System Profile is a container for all configuration settings that belong to a certain set of Agents, representing the system under diagnoses (SUD).
 When a new Agent connects to the AppMon Server, it is matched to exactly one System Profile.
 As a result, AppMon applies all configuration settings within the System Profile to the Agent.

 The System under Diagnosis is the application where you inserted the AppMon Agent.

 AppMon provides built-in tasks to automate repeating tasks such as generating reports or storing sessions.

 The Transaction Flow dashlet graphically represents the tiers and backends of a monitored application environment as it is modeled by Agent Groups and Agent mappings defined in a System Profile.